-What better time to wear my first saree than at my sister’s wedding pheras.
+Here’s me in my first ever saree!
 Finding the perfect saree for us young girls can be quite difficult as we are certainly novices at draping them.
 Grab a stitched saree that you can carry to all the destination weddings in your calendar.
-I wore a printed pre-draped SVA saree with the most delicate dull gold trees and birds embroidery on the pallu (loose end of the saree).
+I wore a printed pre-draped SVA saree with the most delicate dull gold embroidery of trees and birds on the pallu (loose end of the saree).
 Opt for the colourful Manish Malhotra satin sarees with his classic heavily embroidered blouses to steal the show.
 Shyamal and Bhumika have a wide range of intricately embroidered traditional sarees and lehengas, perfect to carry out your bridesmaid duties in.

 The unsaid rule of receptions today are to wear gowns.
 And who better than Gaurav Gupta and Gavin Miguel to give you super glamorous gowns.
 While Gaurav Gupta’s structured gowns are the right amount of drama, Miguel’s fully embroidered gowns with interesting cut-outs and strappy backs give the perfect balance of a sleek and sexy look.
 I wore a bespoke Gaurav Gupta black gown (p.s.
 I was so happy to be finally wearing black) with a one shoulder, sheer back and a dramatic neoprene layered bottom.
 Gavin Miguel can himself design you the outfit of your dreams with stunning colour combinations.
 If you would like to stay clear of Indian designers, have a look at Bronx and Banco, Attico and Marchesa Notte.